Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Appendix

 \subsubsection{Hyperparameters}

 Spectral radius is used as the DAG constraint for DCDI, DCDFG, NO-TEARS, and NO-TEARS-LR.
 Notably, NO-TEARS and DCDI fail to run at dimensions higher than tens of variables with the trace exponential constraint.
 After hyperparameter-tuning, we set the optimizer learning rate to $0.001$ and the regularization coefficient to $0.1$.
-Other hyperprameters are set as default.
+Other hyperparameters are set to their default values.